google/oboe/FullGuide.md

 ## Known Issues

-The following methods are defined, but will return `OBOE_ERROR_UNIMPLEMENTED`:
+The following methods are defined, but will return `Result::ErrorUnimplemented`:

 * `setBufferSizeInFrames()`
 * `getBufferSizeInFrames()`